kgatman/documentation/docs/ereg/eRegister-092-Release-Notes.md

 * ##### Reports
     * ###### Bahmni
           - *TB_Intake report(list)* - correction to pull correction patients
+          - *ART-001 | Current on ART Detailed (List)* - the report to report clients seen and missed by the end of the reporting period as missed
+          - *ART-002 | Current on ART Detailed (Pivot)* - the report to report clients seen and missed by the end of the reporting period as missed
+          - *ART-053 | TX_CURR (Pivot)* - the report to report clients seen and missed by the end of the reporting period as missed
+          - *ART-054 | TX_CURR (List)* - the report to report clients seen and missed by the end of the reporting period as missed
           - *ART-077 | PEADS Aging Out Analysis (Client Outcomes)* - changed to track the latest cohort which is Q2 2021
           - *ART-078 | PEADS Aging Out Analysis (Client Appointments)* - changed to track the latest cohort which is Q2 2021
           - *ART-059 | TX_RTT (List)* - Disaggregations changed from IIT> 3months to IIT3-5months and IIT6+months